 Email: anne.delaisse@alumni.ubc.ca

-Link to completed thesishttps://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0392355
+Link to completed thesis: https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0392355